Xandetds/machine-learning-introduction/notes.md

 ### Overfitting
 It occurs when we try to create too complex a model for little data.
-Basically, when we give too specific data to the model, it works well on the test data because we told it exactly what it needed to get that part right.
-But when we give it new data, it fails to generalize, being too focused on small details.
+Basically, when we give too specific data to the model, it works well on the test data because we told it exactly what it needed to get that part right, but when we give it new data, it is not able to generalize well, because it is too focused on the little details.

 ### Underfitting
-The opposite of overfitting.
-It happens when we make a model with low specifications, so it cannot generalize well because it does not have enough detail to get the right answer.
+The exact opposite of overfitting.
+It happens when we make a model that has low specifications, so it also does not generalize well, because it does not have enough details to get the right answer.

 ### Model complexity and Data size
-The complexity of the model and the data size are connected.
-The more complex the model is, the more data is needed, and the more data we have, the more complex a model we can make without overfitting.
-But just duplicating data points or collecting too similar data does not help in that case.
+It is important to know that the complexity of the model and the data size are connected in a way that the more complex the model is, more data is needed, and the more data we have, more of a complex model we can make without overfitting.
+BUT just duplicating data points or collecting too similar data does not work in that case.

 ---